Constipation (Home Remedies and Medications for Relief)

 What causes constipation?

 Theoretically, constipation can be caused by the slow passage of digesting food through any part of the intestine.
-More than 95% of the time, however, the slowing occurs in the colon.
+Most of the time, however, the slowing occurs in the colon.

 Medications that cause constipation

 A frequently over-looked cause of constipation is medications.
 The most common offending medications include: